qmcgrath/Kravitz-Lab-Cage-Scale/README.md

 However, it can be seen in the color coded histogram that not all scales performed equally.
 In fact, Table 3 demonstrates the distribution of error across the scales - with scale A outperforming the other two substaintially.

-### Evaluation of Calibration Factor Impact

-The importance of calibration factor on accuracy was evaluted.
-Figure X demonstrates the impact of retroactively varying the calibration factor on the accuracy of data acquistion run .

-### Tracking of Circadian Rhythms

-### Energy Expendature

-## Discussion

-### Summary of Recored Weight Selection Process

-### Scale Limitation Discussion

 ### Next Steps
 - More user friendly 3d design
 - improved calibration code